Canon T5i vs Leica T

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 is the clear winner of the contest (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 emerges as the winner of the match-up (13 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon T5i vs Leica T